otrv4/otrv4/otrv4.md

 ```

-## OTR Conversation Initialization
+## Conversation Initialization

-OTRv4 will keep conversation initialization through a Query Message or
+OTRv4 will initialize athrough a Query message or a whitespace tag, as discussed
-whitespace tag, as discussed in OTRv3 [3].
-After this, the conversation
+in OTRv3 [3].
+After this, the conversation is authenticated using a deniable
-is authenticated using a deniable, authenticated, key exchange (DAKE).
+authenticated key exchange (DAKE).
+The conversation can also be started directly
+with the first message of the DAKE, without a Query message or a whitespace tag.

 ### Requesting conversation with older OTR versions

 Bob might respond to Alice's request or notification of willingness to start a
 conversation using OTRv3.
 If this is the case and Alice supports the version 3,
 the protocol falls back to OTRv3 [3].
+(TODO: what happens otherwise?)

 ## User Profile

 OTRv4 introduces mandatory user profile publication.
 The user profile contains the
-Cramer-Shoup long term public key, signed supported version information, and a signed
+Cramer-Shoup long term public key, signed version support information, and a signed
 profile expiration date.
 Both parties will include the user profile in the beginning
 of the DAKE.
 The frequency of the user profile publication is determined by its
 expiration and renewal policy.

+(TODO: IT HAS to be published in a public space as well)

 ### Creating an User Profile

+(TODO: why is Bob necessary here?
+The user profile creation doesn't happen during a conversation, right?)

 To create a user profile, both Alice and Bob generate:

 1. The Cramer-Shoup key-pair: PK, SK
-2. Supported version information string in the same format as OTRv3 Query Messages [3]
+2. Version support information string in the same format as OTRv3 Query Messages [3]
-3. Profile Expiration
+3. Profile Expiration  (TODO: what format?)
 4. (optional) Transition signatures are signatures of the DSA fingerprints related
    to the keys used for version 3.
 This is only used if the user supports
    version 3 and 4.
+(TODO: this is incorrect, it's supposed to be a signature generated USING the DSA key, of the new cramer shoup fingerprint)

-One of the Cramer-Shoup secret key values (z) and its generator (g1) is used to create
+One of the Cramer-Shoup secret key values (`z`) and its generator (`g1`) is used to create
 signatures of the entire profile.
 This is created using the Ed448 signature algorithm as
 documented in [4].